pjanec/JsonMigration/docs/Merging.md

-﻿# **Migration System \- Merge Algorithms Explained**
+﻿# Merging

+This document covers the most critical feature of MigrationSystem: the **three-state merge algorithm**.
+This is the engine's foundational logic for preventing user data loss during complex operations like a rollback followed by a re-upgrade.

-## **1\.
-Introduction**
+## **1. Overview**

-The MigrationSystem library uses two distinct algorithms to handle data transformations.
-The choice of algorithm is not manual; it is selected automatically by the MigrationPlanner and executed by the MigrationRunner based on the context of the operation.
-This ensures that the system is both fast for simple, everyday tasks and robustly safe for complex, high-risk scenarios like recovering from a rollback.

-The two algorithms are:

-1. **The Simple Two-Way Migration**: The standard, fast path for everyday upgrades and downgrades.
-2. **The Three-State Merge**: The safe path, used exclusively to prevent data loss during a re-upgrade after a rollback.
+In a traditional JSON migration system, each migration is a one-way trip.
+The system moves a document from Version A to Version B and does not preserve the original state.
+This works fine for simple migrations, but it creates a serious data loss problem when rollbacks are involved.

+Consider this sequence:

+1. Upgrade: V1 → V2
+2. User edits the V2 document
+3. Rollback: V2 → V1
+4. User edits the V1 document
+5. Re-upgrade: V1 → V2

+In step 5, a naive migration system would blindly re-apply the V1-to-V2 transformation, destroying all the user's work from step 2.
+MigrationSystem prevents this by using a sophisticated three-state merge algorithm.

-## **2\.
-Algorithm 1: The Simple Two-Way Migration (The Fast Path)**
+## **2. Algorithm 1: Standard Forward Migration (The Simple Path)**

-This is the workhorse of the migration system.
-It is a direct, stateless transformation between two schema versions.

-### **When is it used?**

-* During a **standard, first-time upgrade** (e.g., v1.0 → v2.0).
-* During a **standard downgrade/rollback** (e.g., v2.0 → v1.0).
-* When the MigrationPlanner finds no evidence of a previous rollback cycle (i.e., no conflicting snapshots).

-### **Why is it used?**

-It is the simplest, fastest, and most efficient method for transforming data when there is no complex history of version changes to consider.

-### **How it Works: A Concrete Example**

-Imagine upgrading a V1 document.

-**Input (config.v1.json):**

-{

-  "\_meta": { "DocType": "PkgConf", "SchemaVersion": "1.0" },

-  "timeout": 30,

-  "plugins": \["auth", "logging"\]

-}

-**The Process (Forward Migration):**

-1. **Create Snapshot**: The engine creates a verifiable snapshot containing the exact V1 content.
-2. **Load V1 DTO**: The JSON is deserialized into a PkgConfV1 object.
-3. **Transform**: The ApplyAsync() method of the Migrate\_PkgConf\_1\_0\_To\_2\_0 class is called.
-It renames timeout, converts the plugins array to a dictionary, and adds a default reporting object.
-4. **Receive V2 DTO**: A new PkgConfV2 object is returned.
-5. **Save V2 DTO**: The V2 DTO is serialized, atomically overwriting the original file.

-**Output (config.v2.json):**

-{

-  "\_meta": { "DocType": "PkgConf", "SchemaVersion": "2.0" },

-  "execution\_timeout": 30,

-  "plugins": {

-    "auth": { "enabled": true },

-    "logging": { "enabled": true }

-  },

-  "reporting": { "format": "json" }

-}
+This is used when no rollback history is detected.
+The system simply applies the migration transformations from the current version to the target version.

+**Example**: A V1 document with `timeout: 30` and `plugins: ["auth", "logging"]` becomes a V2 document with `execution_timeout: 30` and `plugins: {"auth": {"enabled": true}, "logging": {"enabled": true}}`.

-## **3\.
-Algorithm 2: The Three-State Merge (The Safe Path)**
+## **3. Algorithm 2: The Hybrid Three-Way Merge (The Safe Path)**

 This is the most powerful algorithm, designed solely to **prevent the loss of user data** after a rollback-and-re-upgrade cycle.
+It uses a sophisticated hybrid strategy that combines the precision of domain-specific "semantic handlers" with the power of a formal, structural merge algorithm.

 ### **When is it used?**

 It is used **exclusively and automatically** for a forward migration when the MigrationPlanner detects snapshots from a previous, completed rollback.

-### **Why is it used?**

-A simple two-way migration would be destructive in this scenario.
-It would blindly re-apply the V1-to-V2 transformation, destroying any edits the user made in their previous V2 session.
-The three-state merge uses the historical snapshots to intelligently combine changes.

-### **The Inputs: A Detailed Example**

-To perform the merge, the engine gathers three distinct VersionedDocument inputs.

-1\.
-BASE (The Common Ancestor)

-The state of the document before the very first upgrade.

-{

-  "\_meta": { "DocType": "PkgConf", "SchemaVersion": "1.0" },

-  "timeout": 30,

-  "plugins": \["auth", "logging"\]

-}

-2\.
-MINE (The Local Version)

-The current V1 document, which the user edited after the rollback.
-They changed timeout to 45 and removed the "auth" plugin.

-{

-  "\_meta": { "DocType": "PkgConf", "SchemaVersion": "1.0" },

-  "timeout": 45,

-  "plugins": \["logging"\]

-}

-3\.
-THEIRS (The Remote Version)

-The V2 snapshot, containing all the user's work from their previous V2 session.
-They changed execution\_timeout to 100, disabled "logging", and added a "cache" plugin.

-{

-  "\_meta": { "DocType": "PkgConf", "SchemaVersion": "2.0" },

-  "execution\_timeout": 100,

-  "plugins": {

-    "auth": { "enabled": true },

-    "logging": { "enabled": false },

-    "cache": { "enabled": true }

-  },

-  "reporting": { "format": "json" }

-}

-### **The Merge Algorithm in Detail**

-1. **Establish Common Ground**: The BASE (V1) object is migrated in-memory to V2.
-This creates a "virtual base V2" that looks like the simple upgrade output from Algorithm 1\.
-This is our clean slate for comparison.
-2. **Generate Diffs (Patches)**: The engine calculates two sets of changes:
-   * **"Theirs" Patch**: A diff between the **THEIRS** snapshot and the **virtual base V2**.
-This patch represents the user's work in V2.
-     * replace /execution\_timeout with 100
-     * replace /plugins/logging/enabled with false
-     * add /plugins/cache with { "enabled": true }
-   * **"Mine" Patch**: A diff between the **MINE** document (also migrated in-memory to V2) and the **virtual base V2**.
-This represents the user's work post-rollback.
-     * replace /execution\_timeout with 45
-     * remove /plugins/auth
-3. Apply Patches & Resolve Conflicts: The engine applies these patches to a fresh copy of the virtual base V2.
-   a.
-First, it applies the "Theirs" Patch in its entirety.
-The document now reflects all the V2 edits.
-   b.
-Second, it intelligently applies the "Mine" Patch.
-   \- It tries to apply remove /plugins/auth.
-This path was not changed by "Theirs", so the change is accepted.
-The "auth" plugin is removed.
-   \- It tries to apply replace /execution\_timeout with 45\.
-This path was changed by "Theirs".
-This is a conflict.
-According to the policy, the "Theirs" change wins.
-The "Mine" operation is discarded, and the conflict is logged.

-### **The Final Merged Output**

-The final, merged JObject is then serialized to disk.

-{

-  "\_meta": { "DocType": "PkgConf", "SchemaVersion": "2.0" },

-  "execution\_timeout": 100,

-  "plugins": {

-    "logging": { "enabled": false },

-    "cache": { "enabled": true }

-  },

-  "reporting": { "format": "json" }

-}

-**Analysis of the Result:**

-* execution\_timeout is **100**: The "Theirs" change won the conflict. **Data preserved.**
-* plugins.cache is present: The non-conflicting addition from "Theirs" was applied. **Data preserved.**
-* plugins.logging is disabled: The non-conflicting change from "Theirs" was applied. **Data preserved.**
-* plugins.auth is absent: The non-conflicting removal from "Mine" was applied. **User intent preserved.**

-This process safely restores the user's work from the newer V2 session while preserving any compatible, non-conflicting changes they made after the rollback.
+### **The Hybrid Merge Algorithm in Detail**

+The engine intelligently processes each property in the document, choosing the best tool for the job.

+1. **Semantic Handler Priority**: The merger first iterates through every property of the document.
+For each one, it checks if the migration class provides a custom **semantic handler** for that specific property (by implementing the ISemanticMigration interface).
+   * **If a handler exists** (as it does for plugins), the merger completely delegates the merging of that single property to the handler's custom logic.
+The handler is trusted to produce the correct, semantically-aware result.
+   * This ensures that fundamental transformations (like a List changing to a Dictionary) are handled with perfect, domain-specific accuracy.

+2. **Formal Structural Merge**: After all semantically-handled properties are processed and set aside, the engine performs a formal, patch-based merge on **all remaining properties** (Execution_timeout, Reporting, etc.).
+   * **Generate Diffs (Patches)**: The engine calculates two sets of changes using a JSON Patch library:
+     * **"Theirs" Patch**: A diff between the **THEIRS** snapshot and the **BASE** document.
+     * **"Mine" Patch**: A diff between the **MINE** document and the **BASE** document.
+   * **Merge Patches**: The engine creates a new, final patch by combining the operations from both patches.
+If a conflict occurs (i.e., the same property path was changed in both Mine and Theirs), it is resolved using the "Mine Wins" policy.
+   * **Apply Final Patch**: This single, merged patch is applied to the **BASE** document to produce the final state for all structurally-merged properties.

+3. **Combine Results**: The final document is constructed by combining the results from the semantic handlers with the results from the formal structural merge.

+### **Analysis of the Result:**

+This hybrid process correctly resolves our test case:

+* Plugins is merged by its **semantic handler**, which correctly understands that "auth" was removed in MINE.
+* Execution_timeout is merged by the **formal algorithm**.
+It detects a conflict and resolves it using the "Mine Wins" policy, resulting in 45.
+* Reporting is merged by the **formal algorithm**.
+It sees the property was only added in THEIRS and applies the change without conflict.

+This hybrid process safely restores the user's work while preserving all compatible, non-conflicting changes they made after the rollback.

+## **4. Conflict Resolution Policies**

+When both "Mine" and "Theirs" modify the same property, the system follows a conflict resolution policy:

+- **Mine Wins** (Default): The local changes take precedence
+- **Theirs Wins**: The remote/snapshot changes take precedence

+The policy can be configured per migration class through the semantic handler interface.

+## **5. Implementation Details**

+The three-state merge is implemented in the `ThreeWayMerger` class, which:

+- Maintains backward compatibility with existing APIs
+- Supports the `ISemanticMigration` interface for domain-specific logic
+- Falls back to robust structural merging for general cases
+- Provides comprehensive error handling and graceful degradation

+For technical implementation details, see the [Modules](Modules.md) documentation.